 What Is Baking Soda Made Of?

 Baking soda is also known as bicarbonate of soda or sodium bicarbonate.
-It is a naturally occurring substance in living things which helps them in the maintenance of their PH balance.
+It is a naturally occurring substance in living things that helps them in the maintenance of their PH balance.

 Specifically, sodium bicarbonate is produced in the pancreas to improve digestion.
 It is an acid salt that reacts as a mild alkali with other chemicals.